Elizabeth Raleigh

-History
+Life

+Elizabeth, known also as "Bess", was the daughter of the diplomat Sir Nicholas Throckmorton and Anne Carew.
+Her father, Nicholas, was the nephew of Sir Thomas Parr making him a cousin to the late Queen, Catherine Parr, the sixth wife of King Henry VIII, to whom he served in her household.
+Her mother, Anne, was the daughter of Elizabeth Bryan who is reputed to have been a mistress of King Henry.
+That made Anne a niece of Sir Francis Bryan who had been a close confidant to King Henry.
+Both Elizabeth and Francis had been a first half-cousin of both Queen consorts Anne Boleyn and Catherine Howard and a second half-cousin of Jane Seymour, so Bess was well connected at court.

-Elizabeth, known also as "Bess", was the daughter of the diplomat Sir Nicholas Throckmorton and Anne Throckmorton (née Carew).
-Bess and her brother Arthur were courtiers to Elizabeth I.
+Bess and her brother Arthur were cousins and courtiers to Elizabeth I.

 In her book, The Life of Elizabeth I (1998), British author and historian Alison Weir states Throckmorton and Raleigh's first child was conceived by July 1591, the couple were married "in great secrecy" in the autumn of 1591, and their son was born in March 1592.
 The boy was christened Damerei, after Sir Walter's claimed ancestors, the D'Ameries.
 Damerei is believed to have died during infancy.

 Weir states that Queen Elizabeth first became aware in May 1592 of the secret marriage and of Damerei's birth, despite Bess and Sir Walter's denials.
 The couple had married without royal permission, but, significantly, Robert Devereux, 2nd Earl of Essex, was in on the secret and acting as godfather to the Raleighs' son.
 Once the queen found out, she first placed Bess and Raleigh under house arrest, then sent them to the Tower of London, in June 1592.
 Raleigh was released from the Tower in August 1592 and Bess in December 1592, at which time she joined her husband at Sherborne Castle, his Dorset estate.
 The couple remained devoted to each other, although, according to Weir, Bess proved to be a domineering wife.
 Anna Beer, Lady Raleigh's biographer, offers a different perspective, pointing out that due to Raleigh's frequent absences, whether on expeditions, diplomatic duties, or in prison, Bess had to shoulder an unusual level of responsibility for a woman of her time.
 The Raleighs' second son, Walter, was born in 1593 at Sherborne.